|

 Focus on Distractions

-When it comes time to actually take a seat in the dentist’s chair, that same sensory input we talked about before is now in full swing, and there’s not much you can do to limit the sounds, smell, or feel of the room.
-Presenting distractions for your patient to focus on can relieve a lot of their tensions.
+When it comes time to take a seat in the dentist’s chair, that same sensory input we talked about before is now in full swing, and there’s not much you can do to limit the sounds, smell, or feel of the room.
+Presenting distractions for your patient to focus on can relieve a lot of their tension.

 Start by reserving any spaces with natural light, windows, or a more spacious layout to allay any feels of claustrophobia.
 If you’re lucky with the layout of your office, you may have a secure enough ceiling to position a TV or screen that’s aimed at any reclining individual.
 The combination of sound, images, and stories is a surefire way to distract from discomfort and pain.
 If you’re concerned that the sound may distract from conversations between you and your assistant, let your patient know they’re free to wear headphones while they get lost in a podcast, audiobook, or music.